armbian/documentation/README.md

 generates mkdocs.yml file based on contents of `docs/`

 * command-line options for input and output directories
-* requires the python-jinja2 module which may not be installed by default
+* requires the `python-jinja2` module which may not be installed by default
 * not needed unless making changes to the structure of the documentation
 * see `mkArmbianDocs.py -h` for help

-### missing tools ###
+### Missing tools ###
-The following capabilities are not yet available.
+The following capabilities are not yet available:

 * html2doc output to PDF user manual
-* automated mkdocs deployment to [http://docs.armbian.com](http://docs.armbian.com)

-## generating ##
+## Generating ##
 From the parent folder of the repo, run:

 `tools/mkArmbianDocs.py && mkdocs build`

 This will generate the mkdocs.yml configuration file and then generate the mkdocs site to the `site/` folder.

-## testing ##
+## Testing ##
-To preview locally, execute the preview server `mkdocs serve`.
+To preview locally, execute the preview server: `mkdocs serve`.
 You will be able to make edits to existing files and observe the results in real time.

 After changing text in an existing file, use this command to rebuild and view the documentation: